thomcuddihy/slack_tools/README.md

 ## Tools ##
 ### sendslack ###
 * A bash script to send files and post messages to slack.
 Useful for log/server/resource monitoring
+### postslack ###
+* A bash script to post simple or rich messages to slack.
+Useful for log/server/resource monitoring

 ## In development ##
 ### slybot ###